 More information about the Sloat and Skyline Intersection Improvements Project can be found here.

 South Ocean Beach Multi-Use Trail and Parking Lot

-The South Ocean Beach Multi-Use Trail and Parking Lot Project will build a new multi-use trail and parking lot on the two southbound Great Highway lanes between Sloat and Skyline that will be vacated by the Great Highway Roadway Improvements.
-This project will provide pedestrian and bicycle access along Ocean Beach, nearby open spaces, and beach parking, while working toward closing a gap in the California Coastal Trail.
+The South Ocean Beach Multi-Use Trail and Parking Lot Project will build a new multi-use trail and parking lot, replacing the Great Highway Road Sloat and Skyline as part of the Climate Change Adaptation Project’s Long-term Improvements.
+This project will provide pedestrian and bicycle access along Ocean Beach, nearby open spaces, and coastal parking, while working toward closing a gap in the California Coastal Trail.
 Funded by a Federal grant and local transportation sales tax funds, the project is being implemented by San Francisco Recreation and Parks in coordination with the Federal Lands Access Program and the Public Utilities Commission.

 More information on the South Ocean Beach Multi-Use Trail Project can be found here.

 Fort Funston Trail Connection